Configuration Settings

 environment variable it treat every recipe with the {}

-option as binary package and recipes with the "recipe"
+value as a pre-built package and recipes with the "source"

-option as recipe (source-based), both inside of your TOML config (config/$ARCH/$CONFIG_NAME.toml
+value as source-based recipe, both inside of your TOML config (config/$ARCH/$CONFIG_NAME.toml

 ).